Kingdom of Cambodia (1953–1970): Domestic developments

 The Geneva agreement also stipulated that general elections should be held in Cambodia during 1955 and that the International Control Commission should monitor them to ensure fairness.
 Sihanouk was more determined than ever to defeat the Democrats (who, on the basis of their past record, were expected to win the election).
 The king attempted unsuccessfully to have the constitution amended.
 On March 2, 1955, he announced his abdication in favor of his father, Norodom Suramarit.
-Assuming the title of samdech (prince), Sihanouk explained that this action was necessary in order to give him a free hand to engage in politics.
+Assuming the title of Samdech (meaning "Lord" but in this context "Prince"), Sihanouk explained that this action was necessary in order to give him a free hand to engage in politics.

 To challenge the Democrats, Prince Sihanouk established his own political machine, the Sangkum Reastr Niyum (Popular Socialist Community), commonly referred to as the Sangkum, which, despite its name, contained significant right-wing elements that were virulently anticommunist.
 The Sangkum's emergence in early 1955 unified most right-wing groups under the prince's auspices.
 In the September election, Sihanouk's new party decisively defeated the Democrats, the Khmer Independence Party of Son Ngoc Thanh, and the leftist Pracheachon Party, winning 83% of the vote and all of the seats in the National Assembly.

 The results of the 1955 general election have been attributed to fraud and intimidation.
 Voters were intimidated by a voting system involving colored pieces of paper that had to be put into a box in full view of Sihanouk's political figures, soldiers and local police.
 In many cases, voting results were simply falsified as in the case where a district that had been a Viet Minh stronghold for years did not return a single vote for the far left.
 Writer Philip Short points to a 1957 statement by Sihanouk admitting that thirty six electoral districts had voted Pracheachon or Democrat majority whereas the official results said that they had won none.

 Khmer nationalism, loyalty to the monarch, struggle against injustice and corruption, and protection of the Buddhist religion were major themes in Sangkum ideology.
 The party adopted a particularly conservative interpretation of Buddhism, common in the Theravada countries of Southeast Asia, that the social and economic inequalities among people were legitimate because of the workings of karma.
 For the poorer classes, virtuous and obedient conduct opened up the possibility of being born into a higher station in a future life.